Wurzburger Lab

 Odum School of Ecology - University of Georgia

 We study the biogeochemical cycles of terrestrial ecosystems.
-We are particularly interested in understanding interaction of plants, soils and symbiotic microbes, how they give rise to patterns and processes in ecosystems, and how these interactions modulate ecosystem response to global change.
-Our approaches include manipulative field and lab experiments, analyses of ecosystem properties across landscapes and analyses of long-term data.
-Recent and ongoing work focuses on how forests recover from disturbances of land-use and climate change, disease and fire.
+We are particularly interested in understanding the interactions of plants, soils and symbiotic microbes, how they give rise to patterns and processes in ecosystems, and how these interactions modulate ecosystem response to global change.
+Our approaches include manipulative field and lab experiments, analyses of ecosystem properties across landscapes, analyses of long-term data, and biogeochemical modeling.
+Recent and ongoing work focuses on forest carbon and nitrogen cycles in response to land-use, climate change, disease and fire.
 Our study systems span the globe from the tropics to the arctic.

 Recent Announcements